smeredith/smeredith.github.io/_posts/2025-11-03-pop-os-on-cave.md

 It has 4GB RAM and the installer configured an 8.3GB swap file.
 This has been fine.
+Don't expect miracles, but browsing with Chrome works as well as it did on the machine when it had ChromeOS.
+And I enjoy flipping the keyboard around and reading PDFs in portrait mode like a magazine.

 I enabled full-disk encryption, so this is a great travel laptop now.